-The vision for the project is to deliver premium quality apartments well suited to the vision of the overall precinct.
+The vision for the project is to deliver premium quality apartments well suited to the vision of the precinct.
 The amenity within the project is at the top end of apartment projects in Perth.
-The highly articulated building form coupled with a diverse range of materials will be a positive addition to the streetscape and views from adjacent areas.
-This refined architectural form and rich material articulation will encourage a diverse range of residents and users who will contribute to the local community.
+The highest articulated building form coupled with a diverse range of materials will be a positive addition to streetscape and views from adjacent areas.
+This refined architectural form and rich material articular encourage a diverse range of residents and users who will contribute to the local community.